Happy Mother’s Day from all of us at Sula Indian Restaurant! Here’s a bit of the history of the modern Mother’s Day celebrations.

 The earliest history of Mother’s Day dates back to the ancient annual spring festival the Greeks dedicated to maternal goddesses.
 The Greeks used the occasion to honor Rhea, wife of Cronus and the mother of many deities of Greek mythology.

 Ancient Romans, too, celebrated a spring festival, called Hilaria dedicated to Cybele, a mother goddess.
-It may be noted that ceremonies in honour of Cybele began some 250 years before Christ was born.
-The celebration made on the Ides of March by making offerings in the temple of Cybele lasted for three days and included parades, games and masquerades.
+It may be noted that ceremonies in honor of Cybele began some 250 years before Christ was born.
+The celebration made on the Ides of March by making offerings in the temple of Cybele lasted for three days and included parades, games, and masquerades.
 The celebrations were notorious enough that followers of Cybele were banished from Rome.

 Early Christians celebrated a Mother’s Day of sorts during the festival on the fourth Sunday of Lent in honor of the Virgin Mary, the Mother of Christ.
-In England the holiday was expanded to include all mothers.
+In England, the holiday was expanded to include all mothers.
 It was then called Mothering Sunday.

-The more recent history of Mothers Day dates back to 1600’s in England.
+The more recent history of Mothers Day dates back to the 1600s in England.
 Here a Mothering Sunday was celebrated annually on the fourth Sunday of Lent (the 40 day period leading up to Easter) to honor mothers.
 After a prayer service in church to honor Virgin Mary, children brought gifts and flowers to pay tribute to their own mothers.

-Custom of celebrating Mothering Sunday died out almost completely by the 19th century.
+The custom of celebrating Mothering Sunday died out almost completely by the 19th century.
 However, the day came to be celebrated again after World War II, when American servicemen brought back the custom and commercial enterprises and used it as an occasion for sales.

 History of Mother’s Day: Present Day Celebrations

 At Sula Indian Restaurant we strive to create an authentic Indian dining experience that brings joy and happiness to our customers.
-We use the finest ingredients and the best spices to create flavourful and delicious dishes that are inspired by a wholistic approach to food and health.
+We use the finest ingredients and the best spices to create flavourful and delicious dishes that are inspired by a holistic approach to food and health.